GaryZhous/NewsAPIWrapper/README.md

 # Java Maven Wrapper for News API
 There's already an existing wrapper in Java, but that's for Gradle users.
 So I made this Maven wrapper.
+Check out the amazing News API here!
 [News API official website](https://newsapi.org/)

 Add the following dependencies to your pom.xml file to use my code!